Broighter Gold: Discovery

 The find was taken to the farm where Maggie (later Mrs Nicholl) washed the items in a sink.
 At that time they did not realise they were made from gold.
 The hoard was eventually sold to the British Museum for six hundred pounds.
 It consisted of a miniature ship, complete with fittings and oars; two necklets, a bowl and a torc (or hollow collar).
 The find was described as a lump of mud when initially shown.
 Moreover, the boat had been so badly damaged by the plough that it took a goldsmith to later work out its structure.

 Part of the boat, a thwart, was found a few days later and sold by Morrow's sister to a jeweller in Derry.

 The finds

 The hoard's gold shares metallurgical characteristics, despite the diverse styles of the pieces.
 Some appear to be imported, while others may be reworked or entirely remade.
 One possibility is that a group of pieces made in the Roman Rhineland reached Ireland, perhaps after a period in Britain, where some pieces were remade, and the necklaces left as they were.

 The boat

 The boat measures 7.25 in by 3 in and weighs 3 oz.
 It had benches, rowlocks, two rows of nine oars and a paddle rudder for steering.
 It also included tools for grappling, three forks, a yardarm, and a spear.
 The tools are of much lighter design than the ship's hull and are shown in the illustration.
-The boat suggests that the hoard was a votive deposit to the Celtic sea god Manannán mac Lir.
+The boat has led some archaeologists to suggest that the hoard was a votive deposit, perhaps to the Celtic sea god Manannán mac Lir.
+Other scholars dispute this identification, however; noting that all extant stories in which Manannán appears are later medieval compositions and there is no indication that the Irish of the 1st century BC would have worshipped him.